Abrar2003/symptomatic-property-4004/README.md

 <h1 align="center"><a href="https://jade-sawine-5e8a26.netlify.app/" target="_blank"> CampaingMonitor.com</a></h1>

 <p>
-Campaign Monitor Web helped us easily create beautiful emails that turned our Bombshell wetsuit into a global phenomenon. build with the six team members And completed the project in just 6 days before the deadline.
+Campaign Monitor Web helped us easily create beautiful emails that turned our Bombshell wetsuit into a global phenomenon. build with the five team members And completed the project in just 6 days before the deadline.
 </p>

 <h2 align="left"><i>Tech Stack Use for Creating a CampaingMonitor.com clone</i></h2>